Peter Parker (2002 film series character): Characterization and analysis

-The first film characterizes Peter Parker as an intelligent, bookish, and level-headed yet lonely and isolated teenager, focusing on his personality as a shy and bashful outsider before he gains his powers and subsequent struggles of deciding between using his newfound abilities for personal gain or for the betterment of others.
-By overcoming these struggles, Peter uses his abilities to help people after his uncle Ben is killed by a robber during a robbery, for which Peter was indirectly responsible.
-Inspired by Ben's last words, Peter is motivated to use his super-human abilities for a more noble cause under the persona of a masked vigilante: "Spider-Man".
-However, even after taking up the persona of Spider-Man, Peter still retains his socially-inept, awkward and dorky, yet endearingly good-hearted nature, and develops a sarcastic and witty sense of humor in his Spider-Man guise.
-Peter deals with all his personal struggles, all while wrestling with his feelings for his childhood crush and close friend Mary Jane Watson and handling his close relationship with his best friend Harry Osborn.
+James Whitbrook of Gizmodo described Maguire's Peter as a relatable "down-on-his-luck geek" who deals with the same problems as everyone else.
 In Spider-Man 2, director Sam Raimi felt that the film had to thematically explore Peter's internal conflict with his personal wants against his responsibility, the positives and negatives of his chosen path, and how he ultimately decides that he can be happy as a heroic figure.
-Raimi stated the story was partly influenced by Superman II, which also explored the titular hero giving up his responsibilities.
-The sequel's story is mainly taken from the comic book series The Amazing Spider-Man No. 50, "Spider-Man No More!"
+Raimi stated the story was partly influenced by Superman II, which depicted Superman giving up his responsibilities.
+The plot of Spider-Man 2 is mainly derived from the comic book series The Amazing Spider-Man No. 50, "Spider-Man No More!"
 According to Raimi, Peter Parker's story is about "a life out of balance".
 Peter is caught between a life where he tries to help people and atone for his uncle's death with his Spider-Man alter-ego and another where he tries to balance his studies, occupation as a photographer and his relationship with his family and friends.
 Peter acknowledges that he cannot be with Mary Jane without endangering her, due to his Spider-Man alter-ego; fearing that if his enemies would ever find out about his true identity, they would target his loved ones.
 As a result, Peter distances himself from Mary Jane, but eventually rekindles his relationship with her after she finds out about his dual life, and struggles he has faced.